 The Board of Directors of the Company has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
-The charters for the Audit, Compensation and Nominating and Corporate Governance Committees are posted on the Company's web site at www.netsoltech.com and may be viewed here.
+The charters for the Audit, Compensation and Nominating and Corporate Governance Committees are posted on the Company's web site at www.netsoltech.com/governance-docs.
 All committee members are appointed by the Board of Directors and only Independent Board members serve on these committees.